 6.3 The Carers will offer a caring and vigilant approach.
 They will report any immediate concerns to the Out of Hours Social Work Services.

 6.4 The Out of Hours Social Work Service will notify the carers of a placement highlighting any specific needs or risks together with advice on manging these.
 The scheme encourages early notification to carers about placements to allow for preparation.
+The Custody Sergeant will contact either the Poole Fostering Service (office hours) or the Out of Hours Social Work Service (non office hours) as soon as they think it is likely a young person will be charged and remanded.
+This will provide sufficient notice to research the needs of the young person and to allow preparation time for the Carer.
+There maybe occasions where early notification from the police identifies a possible need for an alternative custody placement.
+As investigations progress the situation may change resulting in the young person not being charged.
+In these situations if a care placement is required the alternative to custody scheme should not be used.
+The placement need should be assessed by the responsible Local Authority.

 6.5 The young person will be dropped off by the Police at the carers.
 This will usually not be any later than 1am, preferably before midnight to allow the young person sufficient time for rest before the court hearing the following day.
 The Police Officer will also provide the carer with a copy of the Person Escort Record (PER) which will include key information about the young person, details of any health needs and a summary of any identified risks.
 This should include the custody Risk Assessment, which will serve as an easy to read document for the carer, summarising all known risks.
-Anything within it should already have been discussed with Out of Hours Social Work Services.
+Anything within the Risk Assessment should already have been discussed with the Out of Hours Social Work Services.

 The Carer will sign to confirm receipt of the PER.
 This signature will act as an audit trail to record and be referred to regarding the movement of all Personal Data records beyond Police Systems.
 The Carer will ensure all PER documents are secured at the home address and locked away preventing unauthorised access to C&YP data.

 6.6 The young person will be collected for Court the next day by Sessional Staff provided by Bournemouth Borough Council at approximately 8.30am.
-The carer will also provide a copy of the PER to the Sessional Staff.
+The carer will receive the original copy of the PER to the Sessional Staff.
+Sessional Staff will sign to confirm collection of all Personal Data paperwork.
 On arrival at court the Sessional Staff will transfer the responsibility of the supervision of the young person to GEOAMEY who will facilitate access to Youth Offending Service Staff and Legal Representation.
-The Sessional Staff will transfer the PER to GEOAMEY.
+The Sessional Staff will transfer the PER to GEOAMEY, ensuring signature for PER paperwork is recorded

 6.7 Sessional staff used for transporting Young People in custody are paid a retainer of £50 per week which equates to £2600pa by Bournemouth Borough Council.
 This one off cost of the sessional staff will be split 3 ways between the local authorities at £867 each per annum.
 Bournemouth Borough Council will invoice the LA’s in January each year for this cost.
 In addition, all LA’s will be invoiced for actual costs for transporting young people in custody at the sessional staff paid rate per hour for actual time taken to transport Young People to court with mileage costs added in line with Bournemouth Borough Council mileage allowance.
 Bournemouth Borough Council will invoice each LA separately for these charges on a quarterly basis.